1647 Santiago earthquake: Aftermath

 After the earthquake the Cristo de Mayo crucifix was kept in the home of the landowner Catalina de los Ríos y Lisperguer, better known as La Quintrala, until her death in 1665.
 Each year since 1647 on May 13, many townspeople gather to commemorate the earthquake.

 Some days after the earthquakes the city was affected by heavy rains which made the problems of sanitation worse.
 Over the next few weeks an estimated 2,000 people died of "chabalongo", the name then used for typhus.

 Due to the high level of damage caused by the earthquake the government considered moving the capital a few kilometers farther north (in the area that is currently known as Quillota).
 The decision was made, however, to reconstruct Santiago on the same site.

 Gaspar de Villarroel, Bishop of Santiago, said that the earthquake should not be considered as divine punishment for the sins of the inhabitants, adding that "it will be a mortal sin to judge that their (the citizens') sins destroyed this city".

 In literature

-The earthquake was the subject of a novella, The Earthquake in Chile, by the German author Heinrich von Kleist, published in 1807.
+The earthquake was the subject of a short story, The Earthquake in Chile, by the German author Heinrich von Kleist, published in 1807.